JSerZANP/shaku/packages/shaku-code-annotate/README.md

 <ruby>釈<rp>(<rp><rt>Shaku</rt><rp>)<rp></ruby>- _elucidate, explain_

 This modules enables you to annotate your code snippet in any language, like below.

 ![](./docs/static/shaku-code-annotate-screenshot.png)

+Take a look at the live demo https://shaku-web.vercel.app

 ## How to use?